What You Need to Remember About Handling Systemic Engagement

 This moves the task from your emotional brain to your logical brain.
 View critics as data points for your Brand Resilience Structure, not judges of who you are, and the stress will lessen.

-Focus your limited energy only on "Actionable Data" that threatens what the brand stands for.
-A strong structure saves time because it provides approved ways to reply, preventing the "chain reaction" that causes PR scares.
+Focus your limited energy only on feedback that threatens what the brand stands for.
+A strong structure saves time because it provides pre-approved response templates, preventing the chain reaction that turns a complaint into a PR scare.

 Focus on what matters.